-The school will make reasonable efforts to protect personal property but will not assume responsibility for any such items that are lost, stolen or damaged.
-Students are strongly encouraged NOT to bring to school any items of value, such as large sums of money, electronics, trading cards, etc. "Lost and Found" is located in the security office.
+The school will make reasonable efforts to protect personal property, but will not assume the responsibility for any such items that are lost, stolen or damaged.
+Parents are strongly encouraged to label the items brought to school with their student's name - such as articles of clothing, backpacks, lunch bags/boxes, binders, umbrellas etc. Items of value, such as large sums of money, electronics, trading cards, etc., should be kept at home.